A Welcome Addition to Cedar Rapids

 Located on the east bank of the Cedar River in downtown Cedar Rapids, Iowa, the new $37 million CRST office building is a 12-story structure with three levels of parking ramps, eight levels of Class A office space, and a one level mechanical penthouse.

 As the first major development along the Cedar River following a devastating flood in June 2008, the CRST building provides a welcome and dramatic change to the Cedar Rapids skyline.
-Built on the site of a former parking structure severely damaged by the flood, the new structure was built to withstand future flood events and provides breathtaking views of the river and surrounding urban landscape.
+Built on the site of the former First Street Parkade which was severely damaged by the flood, the new structure is designed to withstand future flood events and provides breathtaking views of the river and surrounding urban landscape.